 But a part of expense efficiency was also looking where we could automate things, and this included finance operations.
 It doesn’t always have to mean cut, cut, cut.
 We also looked at it the other way around and implemented tools to automate and improve our performance.
 Michael, our CEO, always says to me that we’re now getting things done quicker because we cut out a lot of the middle manual work that slowed us down.

-garten manages a lot of complex customer and vendor data which translates to complex business planning.
+Garten manages a lot of complex customer and vendor data which translates to complex business planning.
 What is something you wish you implemented earlier that would have allowed you to manage this complexity now and in this last year of COVID?

 The conversion to Netsuite earlier would have been great, and building up the FP&A team right when I assumed the role.
 I say this all in hindsight but, if we got financial software implemented early on, then it would have helped us operate through COVID a lot better.
 Collaboration would have been easier, especially when we were all working remotely.
 The way we’re scaling now, it helps to have that automation implemented and working smoothly.